AdobeDocs/experience-manager-learn.en/help/forms/document-services/rendering-and-reader-extending-xdp-templates-article.md

 For example in forms portal of AEM Forms, When a user clicks on XDP, we can render XDP as PDF and reader extend the PDF.

-To test this capability, you can try this [link](https://forms.enablementadobe.com/content/samples/samples.html?query=0#collapse2).
-The sample name is "Render and Reader Extend XDP"

 To accomplish this use case we need to do the following.